sumwale/ybox/README.md

 Special emphasis is given on security where users can choose to lock down or open up the container as required with reasonable defaults out of the box.
-There is no sharing of HOME or no privileged mode container unless explicitly configured.
+There is no sharing of HOME or no privileged mode container.

 Expected usage is for users to group similar applications in a container and separate out containers depending on different needs like higher/lower